confluentinc/ksql/docs-md/operate-and-deploy/installation/server-config/avro-schema.md

       For example, `com.mycompany.MySchema` registers a schema with the `MySchema` name and the `com.mycompany` namespace.

-Here's what you can do with Avro in ksqlDB:
+Here's what you can do with Avro and Protobuf in ksqlDB:

--   Declare streams and tables on {{ site.ak }} topics with Avro-formatted data
-    by using `CREATE STREAM` and `CREATE TABLE` statements.
+-   Declare streams and tables on {{ site.ak }} topics with Avro- or Protobuf- formatted data by using `CREATE STREAM` and `CREATE TABLE` statements.
--   Read from and write into Avro-formatted data by using `CREATE STREAM AS SELECT` and `CREATE TABLE AS SELECT` statements.
+-   Read from and write into Avro- or Protobuf-formatted data by using `CREATE STREAM AS SELECT` and `CREATE TABLE AS SELECT` statements.
 -   Create derived streams and tables from existing streams and tables with `CREATE STREAM AS SELECT` and `CREATE TABLE AS SELECT`